-Charles Edward Stuart was born on 31 December 1720, in the Palazzo Muti, Papal States, Rome.
-He was the son of James Francis Edward Stuart and his wife Maria Clementina Sobieska.
+Charles was born on 31 December 1720, in Palazzo Muti, Rome, Papal States.
+He was one of two sons of James Francis Edward Stuart and Maria Clementina Sobieska.
+His paternal grandfather was James II and VII, who was overthrown during the revolution of 1688.

 Following Charles’ failed attempt, the highland way of life was to change forever.